nilostolte/nilostolte/README.md

 ### Vector GUI Everywhere

 As we can see, what is proposed here is a coherent and portable way of building GUIs based on code that can be used everywhere including (and particularly) on the web.
 The best language to code completely portable interfaces is currently not quite clear.
 What is clear is that there must be a way to do that directly on hardware using GPUs.
 Therefore shader languages seem to be the most appropriate way to attack this problem.
-GLSL seems to be the simplest, the most popular, and the most convenient shader language, since it works in practically all platforms and OS, and its supported by OpenGL which is an open source library and already a standard in graphics for many decennials.
+GLSL seems to be the simplest, the most popular, and the most convenient shader language, since it works in practically all platforms and OS, and it's supported by OpenGL which is an open source library and already a standard in graphics for many decennials.

 I am currently examining the possibility of using [NanoSVG](https://github.com/nilostolte/nanosvg) GLSL shader code for displaying paths.
 The particularity of NanoSVG is that it converts all SVG paths primitives to cubic Bézier curves prior to display them using GLSL.